Chevindu/jekyll-now/_posts/2017-9-30-Hackerman!.md

 Viva la blogging!

 UPDATE: Nailed the Google Fonts thingy.
-Now we can read සිංහල in **style**.
+Now we can read සිංහල in style.